-The Writing Affiliates initiative aims to bring the culture of the Expository Writing Program into the First Year Residential Experience (FYRE) residence halls, providing continuous support for a year in the life of a student writer.
+The Writing Affiliates initiative aims to bring the culture of the Expository Writing Program into the First Year Residential Experience (FYRE) residence halls, providing support for a year in the life of a student writer.
 Through events designed to address the challenges of first-year writing courses, this program fosters a productive culture of academic writing in the residence halls.

 Writing Affiliates collaborate with Student Affairs professionals as well as student staff to create a residential community that supports first year students' intellectual, social, cultural, and ethical development.
-As with all Living Learning programs, Writing Affiliates combine formal teaching, informal learning, creative activities, and personal support to create an enhanced student experience.
+As with all Living Learning programs, Writing Affiliates combine formal teaching, information learning, creative activities, and personal support to create an enhanced student experience.

 Writing Affiliates host peer-review essay-drafting workshops in the halls, partner with R.I.S.E., EWP faculty, and writing tutors on workshops for international students, and offer a series of one-on-one writing conferences in the halls.

-Amira received her MFA in writing fiction from Virginia Commonwealth University.
-She was born in Beirut, Lebanon and is working on a novel about finding love in a broken world.
+Amira received her MFA in Writing Fiction from Virginia Commonwealth University.
+She was born in Beirut, Lebanon, and is working on a novel about finding love in a broken world.
 Her favorite things to do are make feasts at home and run away to foreign lands.